-Quantified Objective: Estimated to contribute to approximately 35 affordable
+Quantified Objective: Estimated to contribute to approximately 435 affordable housing units constructed in the next planning cycle.

 Goal 2 Increase/conserve the supply of existing housing.

 - 2-1 The City shall encourage the preservation of existing neighborhoods and the provision of safe and sanitary housing for all residents. - 2-2 The City shall encourage the preservation and rehabilitation of the existing affordable housing stock. - 2-3 The City shall support efforts to prevent substandard homes from becoming dilapidated structures. - 2-4 The City shall inspect and identify code violations in residential buildings. - 2-5 The City shall seek to preserve the fabric, amenities, yards (i.e. setbacks), and overall character and quality of life of established neighborhoods. - 2-6 The City shall require the abatement or demolition of substandard housing that is not economically feasible to repair. - 2-7 The City shall ensure that potential developers, landlords, and income-eligible homeowners are aware of available affordable rehabilitation programs provided by Yuba County. - 2-8 The City shall seek to preserve historic homes and other types of historic residential buildings, districts and unique or landmark neighborhood features.